Stay networked. Get informed. Broadcast your projects.

-I have watched with keen interest in the past few months, the Local Multi-stakeholders Advisory Group (LMAG) of the Nigeria Internet Governance Forum 2013, comprising officials of the Ministry of Communication Technology (MCT), National Information Technology Development Agency (NITDA), Nigerian Communications Commission (NCC), and Nigeria Internet Registration Association (NIRA) in collaboration with some relevant stakeholders from the private sector strategize to ensure the success of the event and each time, I get the impression that there is admirable commitment to the public good on their part to enhance the internet ecosystem in the country.
+I have watched with a keen interest in the past few months the Local Multi-stakeholders Advisory Group (LMAG) of the Nigeria Internet Governance Forum 2013, comprising officials of the Ministry of Communication Technology (MCT), National Information Technology Development Agency (NITDA), Nigerian Communications Commission (NCC), and Nigeria Internet Registration Association (NIRA) in collaboration with some relevant stakeholders from the private sector strategize to ensure the success of the event and each time, I get the impression that there is an admirable commitment to the public good on their part to enhance the internet ecosystem in the country.

-The Technical Committee of the LMAG led by the President of Nigeria Internet Registration Association (NIRA) Mrs. Mary Uduma and the recently appointed IGF Multi-Stakeholders Advisory Group 2013 member, Mrs. Nkiru Ebenmelu of the Nigerian Communications Commission and their team have continued to play active roles in the promotion of Internet Governance and related issues knowing precisely that the internet today is a powerful driver to enhance living conditions and opportunities in our world today.
+The Technical Committee of the LMAG led by the President of Nigeria Internet Registration Association (NIRA), Mrs. Mary Uduma, and the recently appointed IGF Multi-Stakeholders Advisory Group 2013 member, Mrs. Nkiru Ebenmelu of the Nigerian Communications Commission and their team have continued to play active roles in the promotion of Internet Governance and related issues knowing precisely that the internet today is a powerful driver to enhance living conditions and opportunities in our world today.

 The Nigerian Government, anchored by the Ministry of Communications Technology, has invested a lot in supporting the event as well as other ICT programs and policies aimed at enhancing a more effective broadband Internet in the country to increase its adoption and effective usage; and ensure its availability at affordable prices to maximize its socio-economic benefits.